jackieju/abap2ruby/README.md

 The first step is convert the syntax for the keyword you want to implement from https://help.sap.com/doc/abapdocu_751_index_htm/7.51/en-US/index.htm definition to EBNF(https://tomassetti.me/ebnf/), which is defined in cocoR/abap.atg.

 The second step is to generate parser based on your newly added syntax.
-Just ruby
+Just run
 <pre>
 cd cocoR
 ./go